bowman-repo/protected_utility_as_code/README.md

-# M365 Protected Utility - automation of the configuration of M365 to elevate to PROTECTED status under Australian Government Protective Security Policy Framework.
+# M365 Protected Utility - automation of the configuration of M365 to elevate tennent to PROTECTED status under Australian Government Protective Security Policy Framework.
 ## DTA Office 365 Protected Utility configuration as code
-This newly created projects objective is to utilise the principles of DEVOPS to fully configure a M365 tennent as detailed in the DTA Protected Utility Blueprints.
+This newly created projects objective is to utilise the principles of DEVOPS (infrastructure as code) to fully configure a M365 tennent, as detailed in the DTA Protected Utility Blueprints.
-Automation of this process would dramaticlly reduce the time for configuration and also ensure accuracy of configuration.
+Automation of this process would enable the replication of a M365 Protected Utility Tennent, ensuring accuracy of configuration and rapid deployment.

 Dependant Resouces: